chacalle/WHO_saeforhealth/Docker.md

     - From sidebar, open 'Images' -> 'Local'.
 Should now have a row for 'Name'='chacalle333/surveyprevrshinywho' and 'Tag'='test'.
     - Under actions click 'Run' (the play button).
     - Expand 'optional settings'.
-      - Under 'Ports': Fill 'Host port' with '80'.
+      - Under 'Ports': Fill 'Host port' with '3838'.
     - Click 'Run'

-4. Open the app in your web browser by navigating to 'localhost:80'.
+4. Open the app in your web browser by navigating to 'http://localhost:3838/'.

+5. When done, close the webpage and:
+    - From sidebar, open 'Containers'.
+    - Look for rows with 'Image'='chacalle333/surveyprevrshinywho' & Status = 'Running'.
+    - Under 'Actions' click 'Stop'

 ### command line (with internet access)